 Popular Career Options

 Career options vary; entry-level positions are available within corporate finance and business operations departments.
 Some jobs may require additional education or training.
 Graduates may choose to pursue law-related occupations in the government sector, including state criminal justice agencies or the court system.
 Job titles may include:

 - Title examiner

-Graduates desiring additional career opportunities and advancement can pursue a master's degree, such as a Master of Business Administration (MBA) with or without a legal studies concentration.
-These degree programs can usually be completed in an additional 2-4 years.
-Students may also pursue law school admission.
-A juris doctor (J.D.) degree takes three years to complete and qualifies students to sit for their state's bar exam, which results in their license to practice law as an attorney.
+Graduates desiring additional career opportunities and advancement can pursue a master's degree, such as a Master of Business Administration (MBA,) with or without a legal studies concentration.
+These programs can usually be completed in 2-4 years.
+Students may also pursue law school.
+A juris doctor (J.D.) degree takes three years to complete and qualifies students to sit for their state's bar exam, which, with a passing score, results in their license to practice law as an attorney.
 Some schools also offer an joint J.D./MBA program.